postnl/opencart-extension/README.md

 # PostNL Address Check

 This extension will help your visitors fill in their address.
-- quick note: install via OC extentions / installer The extension will only be listed in the opencart.com marketplace, not within the OpenCart 3.0 admin panel area.
+- A quick note: install via OC extentions / installer.
+  The extension will only be listed in the opencart.com marketplace, not within the OpenCart 3.0 admin panel area.
   This means you cannot find the extension via the Extensions > Marketplace Search from within the backend.
 Just use the Extensions > Installer, like in OC 2.0
+- Do you wish to change settings after installation?
+  Login via /admin or /beheer, go to Extensions > Extensions > Modules and scroll to PostNL listings.
+Use the Edit button.

 - todo: FAQ link
 - todo: Installation video link